Ripley6811/DSS-Data-Tidying-Excersize/README.md

     - A 561-feature vector with time and frequency domain variables.
     - Its activity label.
     - An identifier of the subject who carried out the experiment.

+    Each row of the new data set contains:

+    - Activity label.
+    - The identifier of the subject who carried out the experiment.
+    - The average value for each series of 'mean' and 'std' data for each activity/subject combination.

 - *run_analysis.R*